boazbk/tcs/lec_02_representation.md

 > # {.remark title="Meaning of representation" #represphilrem}
 It is natural for us to think of $236$ as a the "actual" number, and of $00110111$ as "merely" its representation.
 However, for most Europeans in the middle ages `CCXXXVI` would be the "actual" number and $236$ (if they have heard about it) would be the weird Hindu-Arabic positional representation.^[While the Babylonians already invented a positional system much earlier, the decimal  positional system we use today was invented by Indian mathematicians around the third century.
 It was taken up by Arab mathematicians in the 8th century.
-It was mainly introduced to Europe in the 1202 book _"Liber Abaci"_ by  Leonardo of Pisa, also known as Fibonacci, but has  not displaced Roman numerals in common usage until the 15th century.]
+It was mainly introduced to Europe in the 1202 book _"Liber Abaci"_ by  Leonardo of Pisa, also known as Fibonacci, but did not displace Roman numerals in common usage until the 15th century.]
 When our AI robot overlords materialize, they will probably think of $00110111$ as the "actual" number and of $236$ as "merely" a representation that they need to use when they give commands to humans.
 >
 So what is the "actual" number?
 This is a question that philosophers of mathematics have pondered over the generations.